19hours/sg-statutes/Acts/Trade Disputes Act.md

 ### Conspiracy in trade disputes

-15\.—(1) An agreement or combination by two or more persons to do or procure to be done any act in contemplation or furtherance of a trade dispute between employers and employees shall not be punishable as a conspiracy if such act committed by one person would not be punishable as a crime.
+15\.—(1) An agreement or a combination by 2 or more persons to do or procure to be done any act in contemplation or furtherance of a trade dispute between employers and employees shall not be punishable as a conspiracy if such act committed by one person would not be punishable as a crime.

-(2) An act done in pursuance of an agreement or combination of two or more persons shall, if done in contemplation or furtherance of a trade dispute, not be actionable unless the act, if done without any such agreement or combination, would be actionable.
+(2) An act done in pursuance of an agreement or a combination of 2 or more persons shall, if done in contemplation or furtherance of a trade dispute, not be actionable unless the act, if done without any such agreement or combination, would be actionable.

-(3) Nothing in this section shall exempt from punishment any persons guilty of a conspiracy for which a punishment is awarded by any written law.
+(3) Nothing in this section shall exempt from punishment any person guilty of a conspiracy for which a punishment is awarded by any written law.

 (4) Nothing in this section shall affect the law relating to riot, unlawful assembly, breach of the peace, or sedition, or any offence against the State or the President.